mieweb/docs/content/functions/encounters/working-in-a-visit-encounter.md

 ![](../working-in-a-visit-encounter.assets/06ad18b89f7aaa745193314a87f37f50.png)

-Obviously clicking a date from the calendar will insert the date in the field and close the calendar, but if you opened the date picker and didn't want to use it, you can now simply click your ESC (escape) key on keyboard and it will close the date picker/calendar on the screen.
+Obviously clicking a date from the calendar will insert the date in the field and close the calendar, but if you opened the date picker and didn't want to use it, you can now simply click your ESC (escape) key on the keyboard and it will close the date picker/calendar on the screen.
 This is easier than trying to position your mouse over the X to close out the date picker.

 ### Storing a Template in the System